Swiss Association of Art Historians

 The Swiss Association of Art Historians (Vereinigung der Kunsthistorikerinnen und Kunsthistoriker in der Schweiz) is an interest group founded in 1976 and based in Berne.
 As a professional association, it represents and promotes the interests of its members in the diverse fields of art history and visual culture.

 Tasks and goals

 The goal of the VKKS is to cultivate and promote art history as an academic and scholarly discipline in Switzerland.
 This includes organizing meetings and conferences, as well as providing a wide range of specialist services and conducts research on the profession.
 Supporting and encouraging young scholars has been one of the Association's basic missions ever since it was founded.

-With the support of the Alfred Richterich Foundation in Laufen (Switzerland), the Association organizes a Early Career Award in Art Studies, with "Junior" and "Senior" categories.
+With the support of the Alfred Richterich Foundation in Laufen (Switzerland), the Association organizes an Early Career Award in Art Studies, with "Junior" and "Senior" categories.
 In 2020, the VKKS launched a mentoring programme (with the pilot phase continuing until 2023).
 En 2020, l'ASHHA a lancé un programme de mentorat (phase pilote jusqu'en 2023).